cswartzvi/hamilton/docs/integrations/fastapi.md

 FastAPI already does a great job at automating API documentation by integrating with [Swagger UI](https://fastapi.tiangolo.com/how-to/configure-swagger-ui/) and [OpenAPI](https://fastapi.tiangolo.com/how-to/separate-openapi-schemas/).
 It leverages the endpoints' name, path, docstring, and type annotations, and also allows to add descriptions and example inputs.
 However, since docstrings, descriptions, and example inputs are not directly tied to the code, they risk becoming out of sync as changes are made.

-## Hamilton + FastAPI
+## Apache Hamilton + FastAPI
-Adding Hamilton to your FastAPI server can provide a better separation between the dataflow and the API endpoints.
+Adding Apache Hamilton to your FastAPI server can provide a better separation between the dataflow and the API endpoints.
 Each endpoint can use `Driver.execute()` to request variables and wrap results into an HTTP response.
 Then, data transformations and interactions with resources (e.g., database, web service) are curated into standalone Python modules and decoupled from the server code.

-Since Hamilton dataflows will run the same way inside or outside FastAPI, you can write simpler unit tests for Hamilton functions without defining a mock server and client.
-Additionnally, visualizations for the defined Hamilton dataflows can be added to the FastAPI [Swagger UI documentation](https://fastapi.tiangolo.com/features/#automatic-docs).
+Since Apache Hamilton dataflows will run the same way inside or outside FastAPI, you can write simpler unit tests for Hamilton functions without defining a mock server and client.
+Additionnally, visualizations for the defined Apache Hamilton dataflows can be added to the FastAPI [Swagger UI documentation](https://fastapi.tiangolo.com/features/#automatic-docs).
 They will remain in sync with the API behavior because they are generated from the code.

 ### Example
 In this example, we'll build a backend for a PDF summarizer application.

-> The full code can be found on [GitHub](https://github.com/DAGWorks-Inc/hamilton/tree/main/examples/LLM_Workflows/pdf_summarizer/backend/server.py)
+> The full code can be found on [GitHub](https://github.com/apache/hamilton/tree/main/examples/LLM_Workflows/pdf_summarizer/backend/server.py)

 #### Client
 The client defines an HTTP POST request to send a PDF file along a selected OpenAI GPT model, the content type of the PDF file, and a query for the summarization.
 The `files` parameter allows for [multipart encoding uploads](https://requests.readthedocs.io/en/latest/user/advanced/?highlight=files#post-multiple-multipart-encoded-files) and `data` sets the content of the body of the request.